beards-lab/TitinViscoelasticity/README.md

 ## Model
 Contains scripts to optimized and run titin viscoelastic model under various conditions.
 * OptimizeCOmbined - runs and optimizes the model
-* RunCombinedModel - evaluates a single pCa level of the model for given ramp velocities
+* RunCombinedModel - evaluates a single pCa level of the model for given ramp velocities.
 * dXdT - ODE equations of the model, solved by the ode solver
 * evalPowerFit - plots power-law fit of the data and model output.